-Indoors was traditionally thought to be a haven from air pollution.
-But more recently, indications are that air in the work place and home may be as polluted as or worse than the outdoors.
-Why is this?
-There are three general reasons.
+Indoors was traditionally thought to be a haven from air pollution, but recent studies indicate that air in the work place and home may be as polluted as or worse than the outdoors.
 In modern times, the use of synthetic building materials and fabrics has become commonplace.
 After World War II, traditional building materials such as wood were replaced with cheaper alternative materials that could be produced and processed on a large scale.
-New products such as plastics and pressed-wood products were introduced as materials for building construction and furnishings.
+New products such as plastics and pressedwood products were introduced as materials for building construction and furnishings.